Project-Counter/cop5/source/appendices/f-handling-errors-and-exceptions.rst

      - Error
      - 3030
      - 200
-     - Service did not find any data for the date range specified.
+     - The service did not find any data for the date range specified.

+       Note: If the usage for a requested month either hasn’t been processed yet or is no longer available, only Exception 3031 or 3032 must be returned for that month.

    * - Usage Not Ready for Requested Dates
      - Error, Warning
      - 3031
      - 200
-     - Service has not yet processed the usage for one or more of the requested months, if some months are available that data should be returned.
-The exception should include the months not processed in the additional Data element.
+     - The service has not yet processed the usage for one or more of the requested months, if some months are available that data should be returned.
+The Exception should include the months not processed in the additional Data element.

+       Note: If the requested begin_date is the current or a future month, the server should return Exception 3020.
+If the requested end_date is the current or a future month, the server may continue processing the request and include Exception 3031, the End_Date Report_Filter then should be set to the previous month (the last month that could have been processed).

    * - Usage No Longer Available for Requested Dates
      - Warning
      - 3032
      - 200
-     - Service does not have the usage for one or more of the requested months because the requested Begin_Date is earlier than the available data.
+     - The service does not have the usage for one or more of the requested months because the requested begin_date is earlier than the available data.
 If some months are available that data should be returned.
 The Exception should include the months not processed in the additional Data element.

        Note: This Exception was included in the `amendments published on 11 December 2018 <https://www.projectcounter.org/amendments-clarifications-code-practice-release-5/>`__ but initially was missing from Release 5.0.1.